National Construction Safety Officer Updates

 NCSO Program: NCSO Standards

 The exam will be available in English only.
 The weighting of section scoring will not be released.
 Individuals are given a maximum of two hours to complete the closed-book exam.
 The exam requires a passing score of 75%.
 However, only a pass or fail indication will be revealed to the individual by letter.
 Under no circumstances will the individual be able to receive their score in % nor will they receive the exam back.
-Marking of the exam may take 4-6 weeks.
+Exam marking may take 4-6 weeks.

 Upon failure of the NCSO exam a waiting period of 90 days will be enforced before the individual may re-write the exam.
-Each attempt will cost $50.00 plus GST.
+Each attempt will cost $125.00 plus GST.
 A maximum of two re-writes will be allowed.
 Failure to achieve NCSO certification following a second re-write will result in the individual having to submit a new SCSA NCSO Application Form and experience letter(s) for consideration.
 Acceptance would be dependent on the individual meeting the national standard experience criteria as of Sept.
 1, 2017.
-Upon acceptance, the individual will be required to repeat all current Compulsory Courses (10) and Elective Courses (2) before being eligible to write the NCSO exam to achieve the new three-year NCSO certification.
+Upon acceptance, the individual will be required to repeat all current compulsory courses (10) and elective courses (2) before being eligible to write the NCSO exam to achieve the new three-year NCSO certification.

 New NCSO Certification

-The new NCSO certificate will be valid for a three year period.
-Individuals shall receive a wall certificate, wallet card and passport sticker.
+The new NCSO certificate will be valid for a three-year period.
+Individuals receive a wall certificate, wallet card and passport sticker.
 Evidence of completion will be evident through the introduction of a nationally recognized NCSO logo and certificate with three-year expiry.
 These will be key indicators to employers of those who have achieved NCSO certification, meeting the new national standard.

 Maintenance of NCSO Certification